 It is the right level if you have either:

-- completed our intermediate syllabus or equivalent
+- completed our Intermediate Japanese (Level 4) course or equivalent

 - good JLPT N3 level.